tone4hook/would-you-rather/README.md

 # Would You Rather

-A *would you rather* app built with React and Redux that allows you to answer and add *would you rather* questions.
+A *Would You Rather* app built with React and Redux that allows you to answer and add *Would You Rather* questions.
 The Leaderboard view displays users in order by the most questions asked and answered.

 [View project here](https://tone4hook.github.io/would-you-rather/)